link to lyrics, sheet music, and audio files

 So is focusing on the scope and gifts of God.
 David knew this.

-I have always liked the story of Jesus welcoming and blessing the little children.
-(Matthew 19:13-14) Usually, the story is told with the idea that we are those children, the children of God (Romans 8:15, Galatians 4:6, 1 John 3:1).
+I have always liked the story of Jesus welcoming and giving blessing to little children (Matthew 19:13-14).
+Usually, the story is told with the idea that we are those children, the children of God (Romans 8:15, Galatians 4:6, 1 John 3:1).
 In writing this song, though, I was thinking of the adults who were bringing the children to Jesus.

-And Christ doesn't leave us alone after Easter.
-He sent us the Holy Spirit, the Counselor, to live with us and in us.
-(John 14:16-17) The Spirit in us creates an even closer, present relationship with God.
+And Christ doesn't leave us alone after he himself rose and returned to Heaven.
+He said that God would send us the Holy Spirit, the Counselor, to live with us and in us (John 14:16-17).
+The Spirit in us allows an ever-present connection with God.

 About Song Suggestions by Lectionary Song Suggestions by Scripture Song/Studies